gigalixir/gigalixir-cli/docs/source/main.rst

 Specify Versions
 ----------------

-The default Elixir version is defined `here <https://github.com/HashNuke/heroku-buildpack-elixir/blob/master/elixir_buildpack.config>`_ which is 1.5.3 as of this writing.
-If you are using Phoenix 1.4 or higher, you may need to use a higher version of Elixir.
+The default Elixir version is defined `here <https://github.com/HashNuke/heroku-buildpack-elixir/blob/master/elixir_buildpack.config>`_ which is quite old and it's a good idea to use the same version in production as you use in development so let's specify them.
 Supported Elixir and erlang versions can be found at https://github.com/HashNuke/heroku-buildpack-elixir#version-support

-Create a file :bash:`elixir_buildpack.config` at the root of your repo and add something like this.
-Make sure it matches what you have in development to ensure a smooth deploy.

 .. code-block:: bash

-    elixir_version=1.10.3
-    erlang_version=22.3

-The latest versions of phoenix also require higher versions of node.
-Create a file called :bash:`phoenix_static_buildpack.config` with something like
+    echo "elixir_version=1.10.3" > elixir_buildpack.config
+    echo "erlang_version=22.3" >> elixir_buildpack.config

+Same for nodejs

 .. code-block:: bash

-    node_version=12.16.3
+    echo "node_version=12.16.3" > phoenix_static_buildpack.config

 Don't forget to commit